IgSokolov/CAN-logger/README.md

 <p align="center">
 	<img src=demo.gif width=100% height=100%>
 </p>
-I devote this project to Oliver Hartkopp - a man behind the ingenious idea of the SocketCAN API.
+I devote this project to Oliver Hartkopp - the man behind the ingenious idea of the SocketCAN API.

 ## How it works
 1. we access CAN bus via [SocketCAN](https://www.kernel.org/doc/html/latest/networking/can.html) (using FFI from [fsocket](https://github.com/fjames86/fsocket) library)